Michael Jay Solomon: Professional honors and awards

-Solomon was presented the Jerusalem Award in 1989, by the Honorable Howard L. Berman, attorney and member of the US House of Representatives.
-He received this award for work with the Shaare Zedek Medical Center's Pediatric department.
+Solomon was presented the Jerusalem Award in 1989, by the Honorable Howard L. Berman, a member of the US House of Representatives.
+He received this award for work with the Shaare Zedek Medical Center's Pediatric department, where he raised one million dollars at a dinner honoring him.
 The center's charter is to provide medical care to the people of Israel regardless of race, religion, color, age or ability to pay.

-Solomon served on the Board of Overseers of New York University Stern School of Business for 33 years, is a special advisor to the President of Emerson College in Boston and is on their Board of Advisors.
+Solomon served on the board of overseers of New York University Stern School of Business for 33 years, was a special advisor to the president of Emerson College in Boston and is on their board of advisors.